-That is aside from the obvious that job will be easier to find in the future with that license. h 5 reminded herself that O sleepless nights and • skipped d with meals family and friends will be replaceable once she has that threeletter word CPA attached to her name.
+That is aside from the obvious that job will be easier to find in the future with that license.

+h S e reminded herself that Ú sleepless nights and A skipped 🖸 with meals 2 and family J friends will be replaceable once she has that threeletter word CPA attached to her name.
 When she passes the exam, she can spend all the time with them without the guilt of thinking over an upcoming examination to focus on.

-"To all accountancy students and those who will take the exam, inspiration without discipline is deadly because sometimes Balictan Balictan inspiration be a fleeting thought or feeling.
-Discipline must be embedded in our thoughts а n actions.
+will take "To all accountancy students and those who will take the exam, inspiration rom the without discipline is deadly vill be because sometimes Balicta be a fleeting thought or f e e l in g.

+thought or feeling.
+Discipline must be embedded in our thoughts а n d actions.
 As part of discipline, remember that our mind can forget information easily, so apply the concept of 'spaced repetition' or 'review as you go' in your study routine," she said.